 - In User-defined variables, click New.

-- Name the variable.
+- Name your variable.

 - Pick Data Layer Variable.